siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_tab.md

 ### Filtering by Material and its Structure

-Let's start with a simple search based on material structure.
+Let's start with a search based on material structure.
 The ``Elements / Formula`` tab allows you to filter entries by specific elements or chemical formulas.
 For instance, if you are interested in hexagonal boron nitride, select the B and N from the periodic table.
 As you select elements, the user interface dynamically updates, narrowing down the search results and altering the heatmap accordingly.

 Filters are displayed in their respective sections, and you can remove individual filters or clear all filters to reset your search.
 The principle remains the same across different filter types — whether you are using the periodic table, formula input fields, structure/symmetry filters, or properties filters, your search is refined progressively.